 Java Archive (JAR)

 JAR files (Java Archive files) are archive files that bundle multiple files into a single compressed package, typically used in the Java programming environment.
-They are built on the ZIP file format and typically have a .jar file extension.
-JAR files are widely used for distributing Java applications or libraries.
+They are built on the ZIP file format and typically have a .jar

 JAR files are used to package Java classes and associated metadata and resources (like text, images, etc.) into a single file.
 They are commonly used for distributing [[Java]] applications and libraries.

 A JAR file can contain Java class files, Java source files, image files, and other data files.
-It also contains a manifest file (META-INF/MANIFEST.MF) that specifies metadata about the archive, such as the main class with the main method for executable JARs.
+It also contains a manifest file (META-INF/MANIFEST.MF

 JAR files can be made executable, meaning they can be run as a standalone Java application.
-The manifest file specifies the entry point of the application, making it possible to run the JAR file by executing java -jar filename.jar.
+The manifest file specifies the entry point of the application, making it possible to run the JAR file by executing java -jar filename.jar

 JAR files simplify the deployment and distribution of Java applications.
 They bundle all necessary components in a single file, making it easier to transport and use.
 They support compression, which reduces the size of the application and improves download time.